Director, Holy Cross Bands

 DMA in conducting from the University of Iowa

-Dr. Ernest Jennings is Director of Bands at College of the Holy Cross in Worcester, Massachusetts where he is responsible for the operation, administration, and creative aspects of a comprehensive instrumental music program.
-At Holy Cross, Dr. Jennings directs the marching band, concert band, and pep band.
-In addition, he teaches general music courses in the Department of Music and serves as an administrator in the Office of Student Affairs.
+Dr. Ernest Jennings is Director of Bands at College of the Holy Cross where he is responsible for the operation, administration, and creative aspects of the Holy Cross Bands program as well as serves on the Department of Music faculty.

 A strong advocate of music education, Jennings has presented topics on conducting and percussion pedagogy at music conferences and workshops including the Iowa Bandmasters Association, Kansas Music Educators In-service Workshop, and the South Dakota Band Directors Association Conference.
+In fall 2018, Jennings served as Artist in Residence at University of Guam and College of Music, Mahidol University where he presented topics on music education, ensemble coaching, as well as conducting and percussion pedagogy.
 He is published in The Instrumentalist magazine and his doctoral dissertation documents contributions to wind band by American composers Carolyn Bremer and Nancy Galbraith.

 Jennings maintains an active schedule as guest clinician, conductor, ensemble coach, and adjudicator.
 A frequent guest conductor, he has been invited to conduct honor bands, public school ensembles, and summer music camps including the Summer Music Clinic at the University of Wisconsin-Madison.
-Recent honor band guest conducting appearances include the Drake Honor Band, Bowling Green State University, and clinic sessions at the University of Guam.
+Honor band guest conducting appearances include the Drake Honor Band, Bowling Green State University Honor Band, and clinic sessions at the University of Guam.
 He has lead ensembles at regional and international band conferences on three continents including Australia, Asia, and North America.
-Notable guest conducting engagements includes his conducting debut in Carnegie Hall with the UCM Wind Ensemble, the U.S. Army Field Band, and with the Mahidol University Wind Ensemble’s performance at the 2010 Australian National Band Championships in Hobart, Tasmania.
+Notable guest conducting engagements includes his conducting debut in Carnegie Hall with the UCM Wind Ensemble, the U.S. Army Field Band, and with the Mahidol University Wind Ensemble performance at the 2010 Australian National Band Championships in Hobart, Tasmania.

 In addition to his commitment to music education, Jennings proudly serves as a member of the U.S. Armed Forces.
-Commissioned in 2001, he has over twenty-four years of military service.
-Promoted to the rank of Major in May 2014, Jennings currently serves as an OC/T (Observer Controller/Trainer) with Detachment 2, 2d Brigade, Great Lakes Training Division, 84th Training Command, stationed in Kansas City, Missouri.
+Commissioned in 2001, he has over twenty-five years of military service.
+Promoted to the rank of Major in May 2014, Jennings currently serves as an OC/T (Observer Coach/Trainer) with Detachment 2, 2d Brigade, Great Lakes Training Division, 84th Training Command, stationed in Kansas City, Missouri.